 Customers continue to tell us that they need to drive their important digital transformation work while managing costs.
 And it is clear we commit those needs with our edge-to-cloud portfolio delivered through the HPE GreenLake platform.

 HPE GreenLake brings a unified hybrid cloud experience to our customers data and workloads enabling them to consume IT as utility.
-In June, I was thrilled to joined 80,000 customers and partners, again, in person in Las Vegas at HPE Discover.
+In June, I was thrilled to join 80,000 customers and partners, again, in person in Las Vegas at HPE Discover.
 We unveiled a series of new cloud services and enhancements for the HPE Connect platform to further advance the hybrid cloud experience for customers.

 We were particularly excited to announce HPE GreenLake for private cloud enterprise, which addresses customers' desire for their own automated, flexible enterprise-grade private cloud.
 We recognize the important role our partner ecosystem plays in our success and the success of our customers to continue to expand our growing partner ecosystem and enable them to adapt to customers' evolving requirements, we launched a new program that helps partners build their business on top of our HPE GreenLake platform.

 Customers are entrusting HPE GreenLake with their most critical workloads and applications.
-Japan card network, Japan's leading credit card payment network and an existing HPE GreenLake customer expanded its contract in Q3 to add a 100% for Poland’s platform running on HPE NonStop servers, with an integrity -- with an integrated softwares.
+Japan card network, Japan's leading credit card payment network and an existing HPE GreenLake customer expanded its contract in Q3 to add a 100% for [Indiscernible] platform running on HPE NonStop servers, with an integrity -- with an integrated softwares.

 The new implementation will power the CARDNET systems demanding, transaction-intensive applications as Japanese consumers rapidly increase use of credit cards and cashless payments.